-Methanol (also known as methyl alcohol) is a chemical with the chemical formula CH3OH.
-It is primarily produced by industrial manufacturing processes.
+Methanol (also known as methyl alcohol) is a chemical primarily produced by industrial manufacturing processes.
 It is a flammable liquid at standard temperatures and pressures.

-It is predominantly used as a precursor chemical to a wide variety of other industrial chemicals, including formaldehyde, ether, and a wide variety of other specialized chemicals.
+It is predominantly used as a precursor chemical to a wide variety of other industrial chemicals, including formaldehyde, ether, and a wide variety of other specialised chemicals.

-Methanol has been proposed as a potential alternative fuel source to petroleum-derived hydrocarbons for internal combustion engines, either blended with gasoline or independently.
+Methanol has been proposed as a potential alternative fuel source to petroleumderived hydrocarbons for internal combustion engines, either blended with gasoline or independently.
 However, the adoption of methanol as a motor fuel has been extremely limited, currently being confined to certain motor racing sport engines.
 Methanol is not substitutable for gasoline or diesel in standard commercially-available vehicle engines.